interactive-fiction-class/interactive-fiction-class.github.io/homeworks/interactive-fiction/interactive-fiction.md

 After we have created the synthetic data of (fiction, JSON) pairs, we'll fine tune a model on that data.
 After we have fine-tuned the model, we will try to generate a new game given a story as input.

-This HW will have 3 main parts:
+This assignment will have 3 main parts:
 1.  **Generate synthetic data** - You will familiarize youself with the LIGHT data and its JSON representation.
 Given a JSON of a game state, you'll prompt GPT-4 to generate literary fiction in zero-shot fashion.
 We'll generate fiction for 100 game states from LIGHT.
 This will be our synthetic data set.
 For this part will also experiment with "prompt augmentation" to make our fiction more interesting.
 2.  **Fine-tune a model on your data** -  We will fine-tune GPT-3.5 to on our synthetic dataset.
 We'll reverse the order of the inputs and outputs from part 1.
 We'll use the fiction stories and as input, and genrate the game state for the story as output.
 3.  **Create a game from a story** -  After fine tuning, we will have you create game states from a story of your chosing or a story that you have written.
 After you the generate the game states of the locations in JSON format, you will editing them into a playable game.

 ### Using our Starter code

 We have provided [starter code for your GPT Parser]({{page.materials[0].url}}).
 I recommend using Visual Studio Code for this homework.
-You'll be making changes to the `HW2.ipynb` file, which has a `GptParser` class with placeholder code for you to update.
+You'll be making changes to the `HW3.ipynb` file.
+You should read through the whole Python Notebook carefully, and add your code to all places marked TODO.

 #### Environment Setup